-- 1. The dissected layers of the aorta should be initially cleared of blood and thrombus material and should be dried, to the extent possible, with surgical sponges. - 2.
-For the distal end of the dissection repair, insert a balloon catheter into the true lumen to define the distal terminus for the application of BioGlue.
-In addition, the dissected layers of
+- The dissected layers of the aorta should be initially cleared of blood and thrombus material and should be dried, to the extent possible, with surgical sponges. - For the distal end of the dissection repair, insert a balloon catheter into the true lumen to define the distal terminus for the application of BioGlue.
+In addition, the dissected layers of the aorta should be closely approximated by inserting a dilator, sponge, or catheter into the true lumen to preserve the natural architecture of the vessel.

-BioGlue should then be dispensed into the false lumen as far distally as the distal balloon catheter will allow.
+BioGlue should then be dispersed into the false lumen as far distally as the distal balloon catheter will allow.
 Filling the false lumen should proceed from distal to proximal with a spiraling out motion for smooth application.
 Completely fill the false lumen with BioGlue; avoid overfilling the false lumen and spilling BioGlue into the true lumen or surrounding tissue.